Powerful results: EPKINLY helps you achieve and sustain remission

 EPKINLY can cause serious side effects, including:

-• Cytokine release syndrome (CRS), which is common during treatment with EPKINLY and can be serious or life-threatening.
+• Cytokine release syndrome (CRS), which is common during treatment with EPKINLY and can be serious or lead to death.
 To help reduce your risk of CRS, you will receive EPKINLY on a step-up dosing schedule (when you receive 2 smaller step-up doses of EPKINLY before your first full dose during your first cycle of treatment), and you may also receive other medicines before and for 3 days after receiving EPKINLY.
 Your first full dose of EPKINLY will be given on day 15 of your first cycle of treatment and you should be hospitalized for 24 hours after due to the risk of CRS and neurologic problems.
 If your dose of EPKINLY is delayed for any reason, you may need to repeat the step-up dosing schedule.

 Tell your healthcare provider or get medical help right away if you develop a fever of 100.4°F (38°C) or higher; dizziness or lightheadedness; trouble breathing; chills; fast heartbeat; feeling anxious; headache; confusion; shaking (tremors); problems with balance and movement, such as trouble walking; trouble speaking or writing; confusion and disorientation; drowsiness, tiredness or lack of energy; muscle weakness; seizures; or memory loss.
 These may be symptoms of CRS or neurologic problems.
 If you have any symptoms that impair consciousness, do not drive or use heavy machinery or do other dangerous activities until your symptoms go away.